geraldstanje/rust-arm-cortex-a9/README.md

 ## Rust on ARM Cortex A9:

-1. Implement a blinking LED on ARM Cortex A9 in C ... completed
+1. Implement a blinking LED app on ARM Cortex A9 using C ... completed
-2. Implement a blinking LED on ARM Cortex A9 in Rust ... in progress <br />
+2. Implement a blinking LED app on ARM Cortex A9 using Rust ... in progress
-2. Create a template project for using the Rust language on bare metal ARM Cortex A9 ... not started <br />
+3. Create a template project for using the Rust language on bare metal ARM Cortex A9 ... not yet started
-3. Integrated with the bare metal stack for rust http://zinc.rs ... not started
+4. Integrated with the bare metal stack for rust http://zinc.rs ... not yet started

 # Compiling:
 make all